 Memorial Day should always warrant our respect and appreciation.

-It’s very easy to forget the significance of something the further you are removed from its reality.
-It used to be that war touched the majority of Americans directly, but now many of us only feel the consequences indirectly.
-Our nation has been at war for more than 10 years now and our troops (and those of our allies) continue to risk their life on a daily basis.
-Thankfully, we seem to be scaling back the required sacrifice, but the loss of even one soldier is a tragedy let alone the 6,717 that have given their life in combat in Iraq and Afghanistan since 2001.
+It’s quite easy to forget the significance of something the further you are removed from its reality.
+It used to be that war touched most Americans directly, but now many of us only feel the consequences indirectly.
+Our nation has been at war for more than 10 years now and our troops (and those of our allies) continue to risk their life daily.
+Thankfully, we are scaling back the required sacrifice, but the loss of even one soldier is a tragedy let alone the 6,717 that have given their life in combat in Iraq and Afghanistan since 2001.
 This is a heavy emotional burden that will be felt by families for generations.
-We also shouldn’t also forget the life altering injuries that tens of thousands of our troops have suffered and the devastating psychological consequences of Post Traumatic Stress Disorder.
+We also shouldn’t forget the life altering injuries that tens of thousands of our troops have suffered and the devastating psychological consequences of Post Traumatic Stress Disorder.

 Memorial Day is a day to remember those that gave “the last full measure of devotion.”
-Throughout the history of our country, the number is well in excess of 1 million lives lost.
+Throughout the history of our country, the number is well more than 1 million lives lost.
 While most of us will go about the weekend having fun and enjoying the unofficial beginning of summer, we should at least take a few moments to reflect on the significance of the day.
-There are many brave souls who risk their life on a daily basis so we can maintain our freedoms here at home.
-I’ve decided to share two brief film clips from the very special movies, Saving Private Ryan and Taking Chance that do a better job of reflecting on what I am hoping to convey:
+There are many brave souls who risk their life daily so we can maintain our freedoms here at home.
+I’ve decided to share two brief film clips from the special movies, Saving Private Ryan and Taking Chance that do a better job of reflecting on what I am hoping to convey:

 - Memorial Day – What It Truly Means (capacity-building.com)